 - Shopify stock has grown by 10 times since its IPO (Initial Public Offering) in May 2015.

-Being a popular choice among many small and medium enterprises, Shopify allows clients to build online stores and scale their business effectively.
-The idea behind Shopify is making it possible for anyone that doesn't know much about coding to create a fully functional website.
+Being a popular choice among many small and medium enterprises, Shopify allows clients to build online stores and scale their businesses effectively.
+The idea behind Shopify is to make it possible for anyone that doesn't know much about coding to create a fully functional website.

-Created with an interactive and user-friendly interface, as well as numbers of templates, this platform offers automatic taxes, flexible shipping rates, and over 100 payment gateways.
-Moreover, Shopify enables social media integrations, packed with built-in SEO features, and fully hosted.
+Created with an interactive and user-friendly interface, as well as a number of templates, this platform offers automatic taxes, flexible shipping rates, and over 100 payment gateways.
+Moreover, Shopify enables social media integrations, is packed with built-in SEO features and is fully hosted.

 Best for: Small and medium brands searching for an all-in-one E-commerce solution.